ZSHsh98/EPS-AD/README.md

 **1. Train a deep kernel for MMD.**

-- To obtain the EPSs of nature samples and adversarial samples under FGSM and FGSM_L2 attack with $\epsilon=1/255$ :
+- To obtain the EPSs of nature and adversarial samples under FGSM and FGSM_L2 attack with $\epsilon=1/255$ :

 <!-- # generate nature samples -->
 ```